notrab/dumbo/examples/benchmark/README.md

-# JSON Example
+# Benchmarks Example

-This example demonstrates how to return JSON with Dumbo.
+This example has some basic benchmarks for Dumbo.

 ## Running the Example